 Let’s face it — cleaning the gutters is a tedious, time-consuming job that can often be dangerous.
 However, leaving your gutters clogged can lead to numerous issues, including water damage and structural problems.
 Thankfully, installing gutter covers means you don’t have to deal with cleaning your gutters ever again.
 But with so many different types of gutter covers on the market, it can be tough to know which one will work for your home.

-Keep reading to learn more information about gutter guards to determine the best type of gutter protection for you.
+Keep reading to learn more information about gutter covers to determine the best type of gutter protection for you.

-These guards act as a screen or filter that allows water into the gutter system as intended while filtering out debris like leaves, sticks and dirt.
-The guard itself can be made of different materials and designed in various styles.
+These covers act as a screen or filter that allows water into the gutter system as intended while filtering out debris like leaves, sticks and dirt.
+The cover itself can be made of different materials and designed in various styles.
 Each option has pros and cons, like any product.

 If you’re unfamiliar with gutter guards, you may not know how to begin your search.
 There are various kinds, meaning you’ll need to keep your unique needs in mind as you browse your options.
 Let’s take a closer look at the various types of gutter protection currently available to you, along with the benefits and downsides of each:

 One common type of gutter cover, foam gutter guards utilize pieces of specialized foam that fit directly inside the gutters.
 The main advantage of foam gutter guards is that they’re inexpensive and easy to install without professional help.
 However, the problem with this type of gutter guard is that it doesn’t offer full protection — some debris may still get around the foam, and clogs may form on top of the foam gutter guards.

 Because of those downsides, cleaning foam gutters is still recommended, and to do so, you’ll need to remove the guards, clean the gutters and then replace the foam guards.
 Therefore, this system doesn’t eliminate the maintenance of your gutters as other gutter guards do.